theswiftfox/sparkle-rs/README.md

 ![](triangle.png)

-D3D11 Rendering Engine written in rust as I am learning D3D11 and rust
+Rendering Engine written in rust as I am learning D3D11 and rust Experimenting with cross platform support using OpenGL as backend on linux.